ioet/time-tracker-backend/README.md

 UsageCount=2
 ```

-Then when you specify the driver name, e.g. _DBC Driver 17 for SQL Server_ in the `DATABASE_URI`.
-E.g.
+Then specify the driver name, in this case _DBC Driver 17 for SQL Server_ in the `DATABASE_URI`, e.g.:

 ```.dotenv
 DATABASE_URI=mssql+pyodbc://<user>:<password>@time-tracker-srv.database.windows.net/<database>?driver\=ODBC Driver 17 for SQL Server